 User experience designer.
 It’s one of the most in-demand creative industry jobs right now.
-Here’s the scoop on typical job duties, education and skills requirements, as well as UX designer salary benchmarks for 2017.
+Here’s the scoop on typical job duties, education and skills requirements, as well as UX designer salary benchmarks.

 As both mobile and web development continue to boom and the lines between design and technology increasingly blur, the demand for user experience (UX) designers remains robust.
 But sometimes it’s not clear where the UX designer job description begins and ends, especially when it’s lumped in with user interface, interaction design and other design and development functions.

 In a nutshell, the UX designer is responsible for how a product or website feels.
 The UX designer’s job is to zero in on users’ underlying emotional and functional needs — then help execute on those discoveries to create an enjoyable experience.
 So what does that look like day to day?
 Read on for details about common responsibilities and requisite skills for this hot job, as well as an overview of UX designer salary projections.

 The UX designer creates satisfying or compelling experiences for users of a product, often drawing on results from user research and workflow analysis.
 Generally, UX designers need to possess strong creative, technical and problem-solving skills.
 The UX design role may involve psychology, storytelling and computer science as well.
 Areas of focus may include content, controls, visual design and development, information architecture, user research, branding and customer/technical support.